pandaisfast/msds682-fall2023-data-streaming/docs/lec1/index.md

-## Other Examples of Using Data Streaming Services
+## Examples of Using Data Streaming Services

 **Shareride Requests**